syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The complete code snippet illustrating the above options is shown below.
+The following is the complete code snippet illustrating the previous options.

 {% tabs %}
 {% highlight c# %}